basilkhuder/RMDExtra/README.md

 My personal favorite R Markdown Templates

 <h2>Usage</h2>
-Fully complie your script and use purl() from knitr to generate a file containing only lines of code:
+Fully compile your script and use purl() from knitr to generate a file containing only lines of code:

 ```r
 knitr::purl(input = "markdown.Rmd", output = "code.R", documentation = 0